elegant-scipy/elegant-scipy/sphinx/content/ch7.md

 ```
 <!-- caption text="Another transformation: rotation" -->

 Next, we need a cost function.
-This is just MSE, but SciPy requires a specific
+This is just {abbr}`MSE`, but SciPy requires a specific
 format: the first argument needs to be the *parameter vector*, which it is
 optimizing.
 Subsequent arguments can be passed through the `args` keyword as a
 tuple, but must remain fixed: only the parameter vector can be optimized.
 In